The Vicky Bliss Mysteries: Victoria Bliss

-Doctor Victoria Bliss is a beautiful, statuesque blonde whose physical beauty means some people do not take her seriously - as an art historian or a detective.
-She specializes in medieval art and, after the first novel, works for Herr Schmidt at the National Museum in Munich.
-She and John first became involved during her investigation of his activities in Rome.
+Doctor Victoria Bliss is an American art historian with Swedish heritage.
+She is a tall, statuesque blonde whose physical beauty means some people do not take her seriously - as an art historian or a detective.
+She specializes in medieval art and, after Borrower of the Night, works for Professor Schmidt at the National Museum in Munich.
+She and John first became involved during her investigation of his activities in Rome (Street of the Five Moons).

 John Tregarth

 John Tregarth, alias Sir John Smythe, is a master criminal who specializes in art forgeries; he may or may not be reforming from his criminal life.
-He has care of the family home in England, as well as his mother, Jen (short for Guinevere).
-The Laughter of Dead Kings contains animate and inanimate hints that Sir John is descended from the 'Peabody-Emerson' family featured in Mertz' Amelia Peabody mysteries.
+He inherited the family home, a decaying manor in Cornwall, from his maternal grandfather Arthur Tregarth, who had an obsession with everything Arthurian.
+John has a difficult relationship with his mother Guinevere (known as Jen).
+In The Laughter of Dead Kings, it is revealed that he is a descendant of the 'Peabody-Emerson' family featured in Mertz' Amelia Peabody series.

 Anton Z. Schmidt

 Herr Professor Anton Z. Schmidt is Vicky's rotund, jovial boss.
 His physical attributes and phenomenal appetite means that he, like Vicky, is sometimes not taken seriously.
 But he is smart and courageous, has an incredible memory and a strong sense of adventure fueled by his great imagination.